hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 ### 2.5 HTTP Status Codes ### {#http_codes}

-The following HTTP codes are used by HP Cloud Object Storage.
+The following HTTP codes are used by HP Cloud CDN service.

 |Code      | Description    | Notes   |
 |:-------- | :------------  | :------ |